MarkOpalski/markopalski/README.md

 - Finding the sweet spot between AI capability and human agency
 - Building interfaces that feel natural even when the underlying tech is anything but

-## The Obligatory Portfolio

-[markopalski.com](https://www.markopalski.com/) — A visual record of project work presented in an antiquated model known as the 'portfolio'.
-The term was carried over from the days of print design and desktop publishing.
-I believe the portfolio is an extinct model, but I'm required to have one, so I reluctantly made it.

-*(It's actually not terrible, despite my protests.)*

-## Currently

-Working on understanding how we design for a world where the line between human and AI contribution keeps shifting.
-Also trying to perfect my coffee-to-code ratio.

----

-*Feel free to reach out if you want to talk shop about AI interfaces, argue about design patterns, or share what you're building.*